sisoe24/hammerspoon-vscode/README.md

   local app = hs.application("Safari")
   ```
 - The `EmmyLua.spoon` will try to compile the stubs also for your custom spoons.
 This can cause an error if there is something wrong with your spoon `docs.json`.
 - The extension still supports the old way of providing the API, but it is highly recommended to use the new method.
-The old method can be enabled/disabled via the `hammerspoon.useLegacyProviders` setting.
+The old method can be enabled/disabled via the `hammerspoon.enableLegacyProviders` setting.

 ## 1.4.
 Evaluate Hammerspoon code